scresswell/agile-resources/agile team guides.md

 # Guides in Agile Scrum / Kan Ban teams

 ## Definition of Ready
-+ Goal : prevent problems before they have a chance to start.
++ Goal : Stories are fleshed out enough before we commit to delivering them.
-+ control what product backlog items can enter an iteration.
 + enables a team to specify certain pre-conditions that must be fulfilled before a story is allowed into an iteration.
   + can be dangerous, push teams towards sequential / stage-gate approach.

 ### Examples
 + [I.N.V.E.S.T](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/)
   + *I* : Inedpendent.